Anunay-Yadav/AM_Experiments/README.md

 respective tasks.

 ## About this Repository
-1. Experiments
+1. Experiments <br />
-    -> Contains all the Experiments done.
+    -> Contains all the Experiments done. <br />
+    -> Name of the file give an idea of how these experiments are done.
+Module_Purpose_ModelExplained_WindowSize_AnyOtherTechnique.ipynb
-2. PPT
+2. PPT <br />
-    -> Contains all the PPT pdf files presented throughout the btp.
+    -> Contains all the PPT pdf files presented throughout the btp.<br />
 3. arg_mining-Main
-    -> Initial Codebase used to do the experiments
+    -> Initial Codebase used to do the experiments <br />
 4. AM BTP
-    -> Results of Experiments and different techniques used
+    -> Results of Experiments and different techniques used <br /> -> Left_mask = results of Left Masking, similarly for Right mask <br />
 5. Others
-    -> Code files used to help with Experiments
-    -> Report.pdf which provides the summary of the project -> Some of the Papers that have helped in the project.
+    -> Code files used to help with Experiments <br /> -> Report.pdf which provides the summary of the project <br /> -> Some of the Papers that have helped in the project. <br />

 Please read BTP_Report_Sem_2 (3).pdf to get a complete understanding of the project.